 So, with the delay of retrieving a document, we see (x) happen after (3) as intended.
 But with no delay, (x) (unintuitively!) occurs before (3).

-#7 Updated by Pieter Masereeuw almost 2 years ago
+#7 Updated by Pieter Masereeuw over 2 years ago

 Wow - my compliments and thanks for offering a look into the internals of Saxon.
 This feels like an important discovery for the usefulness of Saxon-JS!

 Will the fix involve the compiler or just the runtime?
 In the first case, as I am using the Oxygen-supplied version, I will have to invest in a Saxon Enterprise license.
 But considering the efforts you are taking, I think that will be money well spent!

-#9 Updated by Debbie Lockett almost 2 years ago
+#9 Updated by Debbie Lockett over 2 years ago

 No problem, indeed this has been very useful to work through.
 I had previously encountered similar "counter-intuitive effects" (good phrase) when working on our documentation app stylesheets.
 I knew the issue was something to do with side effects, but had not managed to pin down the problem.
 Like you I was using xsl:message to try to debug the behaviour, but getting unexpected results.
 Now it makes sense - previously the xsl:messages were unreliable, since they could in fact appear before a preceding instruction had been evaluated.
 So much better that we can actually trust the order of the xsl:messages now!!